intergiro/developer-portal/docs/merchant/card-input/style.md

 </intergiro-card-input>
 ```
 ### Fonts
 The fontFamily field can consist of several fonts and are separated by comma.
-Changes the font in the component.
+The property `text.color` changes the text color.
 ``` html
 <intergiro-card-input
   api-key="<public-api-key>"